HOW DO DISHWASHERS WORK?

 There are three elements to dishwashing that make it so effective at leaving dishes bright and shiny.
 Dishwashers combine detergent, wash systems and heat to help your dishes come out clean.
-For a heavy-duty clean that adds steam, check out the PowerBlast® cycle by Maytag.
+For a heavy-duty clean that adds steam, check out the PowerBlast® cycle by Maytag brand.

 Stick to detergent in the dishwasher—it’s specially formulated to activate with the high heat and dynamic wash action of your dishwasher.
 You can also use rinse aid in addition to detergent to help improve dishwasher drying performance at the end of a wash cycle.
 Don’t use dish soap–it creates suds that help when handwashing but may leak out of the dishwasher.
 Regular dish soap also hurts the wash performance of a dishwasher, since the foam generated cannot be pumped out so water can no longer be recirculated.

 HOW LONG DISHWASHERS RUN

-A “quick wash” will run 30 to 60 minutes, a typical “normal” cycle runs about 90 to 120 minutes and a “heavy-duty” cycle can last up to four hours.
+Most dishwashers have a “quick wash” that will run 30 to 60 minutes, a typical “normal” cycle that runs about 90 to 120 minutes and a “heavy-duty” cycle can last up to four hours.
 Some options, like heated dry, add time so check your settings if you want a shorter wash.
 Your home and hot water heater temperatures can significantly alter run time.

 LONGER CYCLES SAVE WATER

 Today’s dishwasher cycles are able to use low amounts of water, but cycles last slightly longer.
-A new ENERGY STAR® certified dishwasher uses less than half as much energy as washing dishes by hand and saves nearly 5,000 gallons of water within the machine’s life span.1 Learn how to compare dishwasher energy usage with this article on how to read an Energy Guide label.
+A new ENERGY STAR® certified dishwasher uses less than half as much energy as washing dishes by hand and saves an average 3,870 gallons of water within the machine’s life span.1 Learn how to compare dishwasher energy usage with this article on how to read an Energy Guide label.
 You can also compare different types of dishwashers to determine which option is best for your household.